 Seeing it for yourself

-A field day was held at the Munro Plains site in early July.
+A field day was held at the Munro Plains site last year.
 Attendees got to see the constraint mapping work that has been done via drone and electro-magnetic induction; the condition of soil at plant after cover cropping; and innovative machinery for minimum tillage and planting with minimal disturbance.
 Growers also got to chat to the MIP team and the participating farmers about the project.
 MIP staff explained the workings of the automatic monitoring gear, as well as the process of pumping piezometers to take groundwater sampling.